 Potato skins are rich in dietary fibre, which helps to lower cholesterol, so I never remove them.
 You can roast potatoes as normal with the skins on, but they’ll need to be cooked for a little longer.
 Select floury textured potatoes labelled ‘roasting’ or ‘baking’ for best results.

 5. Make the roast potatoes big & chunky

 By cutting the potatoes into big pieces, you’ll be reducing the surface area to soak up the oil.
 This lowers the fat content of your roast dinner, making it more cholesterol-friendly.

-6. Use olive oil for roasting potatoes & vegetables
+6. Use rapeseed oil for roasting potatoes & vegetables

 7. Avoid sausage-meat stuffing

 Most sausage-meat is high in fat and sodium, so it’s better to use low fat stuffing like sage and onion instead if you are managing your cholesterol.

 I tend to avoid using juices from the cooked meat for gravy, as it can be quite fatty.
 Saying that though, you can reduce the fat content by pouring it in a jug, leaving it to stand for a few minutes, then removing the fat that should have risen to the surface.
 I generally buy low fat ready-made gravy from supermarkets instead, or make my own (here’s a good recipe).

 Yorkshire puddings are fine for those with high cholesterol, as long as you make or buy ones with less than 1.5g saturated fat per 100g (which most shop-bought ones are).
 I buy ready-made frozen ones from Tesco, as they’re very low in saturated fat, and only take 6 minutes to cook.

 For more cholesterol-friendly recipes and tips on how to reduce cholesterol naturally, click here.